currency echange amsterdam

 • Many establishments in Amsterdam only accept Maestro cards – including most locations of the super popular grocery store chain, Albert Heijn.
 Plus, American Express is not widely accepted in the city.

-5.1 For carrying cash:
+5.1 For Carrying Cash;

 • Exchanging money in the city is always more advantageous than doing so at the airport.
 Exchange offices at Schiphol airport have the highest exchange rates in Amsterdam.
 So, bring some cash to spend at the airport and exchange the rest at Pott Change.